deckhouse/virtualization/docs/USER_GUIDE.md

 {{< /alert >}}

 {{< alert level="info" >}}
-If an additional network has an IPAM pool but the `IPAddress` resource is not yet allocated or is in a `Pending` state (e.g., the pool is exhausted), the interface is temporarily skipped — the VM starts without it, and the `NetworkReady` condition reports the error.
-Once the address becomes available, the interface is attached automatically (hotplug).
+If an additional network has an IPAM pool but the IPAddress resource is not yet allocated or is in a `Pending` state (for example, due to exhausted address pool), the interface is temporarily skipped — the VM starts without it, and the `NetworkReady` condition reports the error.
+Once the address becomes available, the interface is attached automatically via the hotplug mechanism.
 {{< /alert >}}

 {{< alert level="warning" >}}